Charlie Swinbourne (Editor)

 Aaron Brace has been interpreting for over 30 years, primarily as a community and conference interpreter and also for six years as a designated interpreter for a university professor.
 He credits Patrick Graybill, Ted Supalla, and the Deaf communities of Rochester, NY and the San Francisco Bay Area for making him the interpreter he is today.
 While its debatable whether he deserves his reputation, it’s absolutely true that he hasn’t always.

 Martyn Brown is a deaf grandad in a hearing family.
-He regularly speaks for NDCS and chairs a local deaf children’s society.
+He regularly speaks for NDCS and is involved with a local deaf group.
 He relies on digital aids, lip reading and is a black belt in the Deaf Nod.

 Writing for The Limping Chicken: http://limpingchicken.com/category/martyn-brown/